Minyus/pipelinex_image_processing/README.md

 # Pipelinex Image Processing

-Example project to use [PipelineX](https://github.com/Minyus/pipelinex) for image processing using opencv, scikit-image, and pylsd.
+A project to use [PipelineX](https://github.com/Minyus/pipelinex) for image processing.

 ## How to use